-The following conditions are necessary to ensure deadlock-free execution of dataflow systems: (1) Each combinational cycle must be broken with at least one nontransparent buffer; this requirement is analogous to that in standard synchronous circuits, where each combinational cycle needs to be broken using a register, and (2) each cycle in must contain at least one token and one bubble [16]; this requirement ensures that a token and a bubble can always exchange places and tokens can propagate through the cycle.
+The following conditions are necessary to ensure deadlockfree execution of dataflow systems.

+- Each combinational cycle must be broken with at least one nontransparent buffer; this requirement is analogous to that in standard synchronous circuits, where each combinational cycle needs to be broken using a register. - Each cycle in must contain at least one token and one bubble [16]; this requirement ensures that a token and a bubble can always exchange places and tokens can propagate through the cycle.
 As our circuit generation strategy guarantees that each cycle will have exactly one token, our combinational cycles will require at least two buffer slots to accommodate for the token and (at least) one bubble.

-Fig. 9: Adding buffers.
+Fig. 9.
+Adding buffers.
 A combinational cycle without buffers or with a single buffer slot will cause deadlock, as the token will not be able to propagate through the cycle.
-At least two buffer slots are necessary to ensure deadlock-free execution.
+At least two buffer slots are necessary to ensure deadlock-free execution. (a) No buffer on cycle: deadlock. (b) 1-slot buffer on cycle: deadlock. (c) 2-slot buffer on cycle: no deadlock.

-Figure 9 contrasts a combinational cycle of a dataflow circuit without a buffer, with a single-slot nontransparent buffer (satisfying the first requirement above), and with a two-slot nontransparent buffer (satisfying both of the requirements above).
+Fig. 9 contrasts a combinational cycle of a dataflow circuit without a buffer, with a single-slot nontransparent buffer (satisfying the first requirement above), and with a two-slot nontransparent buffer (satisfying both of the requirements above).
 In the first case, a token at the input of the merge cannot propagate through the cycle due to the combinational relationship of the valid and ready handshake signals on the cycle.
 Adding a buffer breaks the combinational path and enables the token to enter the cycle, but there is no empty buffer slot (i.e., bubble) for the token to loop back through the merge.
 A 2-slot buffer (N2-buff) ensures deadlock-free execution as a token and a bubble can always exchange places.